cormacj/z80-smart-disassembler/README.md

 # Usage
 ```
-usage: z80-disassembler.py [-h] [-v] [-o OUTFILE] [-t TEMPLATEFILE] [--style {asm,lst}] [-l LOADADDRESS] [--xref {off,on}] [--labeltype {2,1}] filename
+usage: z80-disassembler.py [-h] [-q] [-o OUTFILE] [-t TEMPLATEFILE] [-s STRINGTERMINATOR] [-a {z88,maxam,z80asm}] [--style {asm,lst}] [-l LOADADDRESS] [-e ENDADDRESS] [--xref {on,off}]
+                           [--stayincode] [--labeltype {2,1}] [-c {2,0,1}]
+                           filename

 A Smart Z80 reverse assembler

-positional arguments:
-  filename

 options:
   -h, --help            show this help message and exit
-    -v                    verbose mode
-    -q                    quiet mode
+  -q                    Quiet mode - don't display progress bars.

-    -o OUTFILE            output file
-    -t TEMPLATEFILE       template file
-    -s STRINGTERMINATOR   string terminator value - defaults are [0, 13, 141] and printable characters+0x80
-    --style {lst,asm}     asm produces a file that can be assembled. lst is a dump style output
+Required arguments:
+  filename              A Z80 binary file.

+Recommended arguments, but optional:
+  -o OUTFILE            Output file.
+If omitted, then disassembly will go to the screen.
   -l LOADADDRESS, --load LOADADDRESS
                         Specify where in RAM the code loads
+  -e ENDADDRESS, --end ENDADDRESS
+                        Specify an address to stop disassembling.
+See README.md for more details.

+Formatting options:
+  -t TEMPLATEFILE       Use a template file.
+This helps decode strings and allows for fine tuning disassembly.
+See README.md for more details
+  -s STRINGTERMINATOR   string terminator value - defaults are [0, 13, 141] and printable characters+0x80.
+You can supply a number, or a single character
+  -a {z88,maxam,z80asm}, --assembler {z88,maxam,z80asm}
+                        Format the code for particular assemblers.
+The default is z88.
+  --style {asm,lst}     asm produces a file that can be assembled. lst is a dump style output.
+The default is asm style.
-    --xref {off,on}       Enable or disable cross references for labels
+  --xref {on,off}       Enable or disable cross references for labels
+  --stayincode          Don't try to decode data after a RET/JP
   --labeltype {2,1}     1: Uses short name eg D_A123 or C_A345 2: Uses full names, eg data_A123 or code_A123
-    -c {0,2,1}, --commentlevel {0,2,1}
+  -c {2,0,1}, --commentlevel {2,0,1}
                         0: No code explanations 1: Data references only 2: Everything
 ```
 # Templates